Town of New Hope, Wisconsin

 DOG LICENSES:

-You must show proof of rabies vaccination for a license to be issued.
+• You must provide proof of rabies vaccination for a license to be issued.

-• You will need to send a copy of your dog’s rabies certificate, the appropriate fee, and a self-addressed stamped envelope to the New Hope Treasurer Dorene Stolpa.
+• New Hope Treasurer Dorene Stolpa, 9499 Hintz Drive, Amherst Junction WI 54407.
 Your dog license, tag, and the information sent in will be returned to you in the envelope you provided.
 Please e-mail the treasurer for more information at treasurer@tn.newhope.wi.gov

 • First offense fines for County Animal control Ordinance violations are $169-$263.50 (this includes failure to license).